HazAT/appscreens-io-uploader/README.md

 # Features

-Uploads the screenshots generated with [snapshot](https://github.com/fastlane/snapshot) or just screenshots you took of your device and uploads it to [appscreens.io](https://appscreens.io) so you can style/translate them for the AppStore.
+This gem uploads your app screenshots to [appscreens.io](https://appscreens.io), so you can conveniently style and translate them for the AppStore.
+It is built to easily integrate with [@KrauseFx](https://twitter.com/KrauseFx)'s [snapshot](https://github.com/fastlane/snapshot).

 # Installation

 Install the gem

     sudo gem install appscreensIoUploader

 # Usage

 Call ```appscreensIoUploader``` in the forlder where your screenshots are located and pass the id of your project (the last part of the URL on https://appscreens.io/[project_id])

     appscreensIoUploader [project_id]

 To upload screens with a different screensize than 5.5 inch use the --screenSize option (deliver string syntax use ```appscreensIoUploader existing_project --help```)

     appscreensIoUploader [project_id] --screenSize=iOS-4.0-in